psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 the steps would be identical if the clone was on another computer.
 For example, we could follow this process to keep our laptop and desktop computer in sync (while also having a backup on GIN).
-Or we could prototype our analysis on a laptop, run it on a a shared server or cluster, and get back the outputs.
+Or we could prototype our analysis on a laptop, run it on a shared server or cluster, and get back the outputs.
 In this way, the workflow can be very useful even when working alone.